rodrigonuness/rodrigonuness/README.md

 ###

-<p align="left">My name is Rodrigo Nunes, and I'm a junior developer from Brazil.<br>I have been programming since 2020 and entered the workforce in 2024.
+<p align="left">My name is Rodrigo Nunes, and I'm an intern developer from Brazil.<br>I have been programming since 2020 and entered the workforce in 2024.
 I am currently studying Computer Science at Cesar School, in my third semester.</p>

 ###